 ISU’s aerospace engineering graduate program offers research opportunities that go beyond traditional aircraft and spacecraft.
-Asteroid deflection, tornado simulation, and UAS formation flight control are only a few of the fields you can explore.
+Turbulence research, icing physics, aviation electronics, tornado simulation, and UAS formation flight control are only a few of the fields you can explore.
 You’ll collaborate with our faculty on challenging problems that are important to economic, societal, and defense needs, such as renewable energy, complex system design, and nondestructive evaluation.
 Working in our exceptional facilities-like our tornado microburst simulators and revolutionary icing wind tunnel-will give you the chance to test and experiment.
 Explore new ideas while making advancements to research advancements that makes a difference.
-Our faculty and their students conduct cutting-edge research in nondestructive evaluation, computational fluid dynamics, wind engineering and experimental aerodynamics, guidance and control, aircraft icing, rotorcraft/UAS/MAV, turbine science and technology, and micro/nano mechanics of materials.
+Our faculty and their students conduct cutting-edge research in nondestructive evaluation, computational fluid dynamics, wind engineering and experimental aerodynamics, guidance and control, rotorcraft/UAS/MAV, turbine science and technology, and micro/nano mechanics of materials.

 Research spans experimental and theoretical turbulence, fluid dynamics and combustion.
 Key areas of interest include analytical models, theory, and simulations of complex flows; advanced flow diagnostics; bio-inspired aerodynamics; aircraft icing physics and anti-icing technology; aerodynamics of helicopters and wind turbines; wind tunnel simulations of unconventional winds (e.g. Microburst, tornado, etc.); aero-acoustics; microfluidics for heat and mass transport; and detonations, detonation initiation, and shock wave interactions with dense particle clouds.
 Read more